This was first published in the print edition of Manushi Journal, Issue no. 153 of 2006.

 - By bringing in low priced nonbranded goods produced by the smallscale industry vendors offer stiff competition to shop owners.

-- Vendors are alleged to create a clutter and cause obstructions for pedestrians and motorized vehicles, thus supposedly reducing the business potential of traders.
+- Vendors are alleged to create clutter and cause obstructions for pedestrians and motorized vehicles, thus supposedly reducing the business potential of traders.

-- Shop owners claim they either pay rent or have invested in property while hawkers are occupying the space “free” of charge.
+- Shop owners claim they either pay rent or have invested in the property while hawkers are occupying the space “free” of charge.
 Shop owners also justify their claim saying they are taxpayers and also pay electricity and other charges so their claims should receive priority while vendors are neither taxpayers nor pay for other services.

 It is not as if street vendors are not willing to pay taxes or other dues to the Government.
 It is not their fault that the municipal officials and the police prefer to extract money from them by way of bribes rather than charge them tehbazari fee.
 The bribes they give are far higher than the amounts being given by shop owners of Chandni Chowk by way of rent to the MCD.